kifbv/aws-terraform-static-website/README.md

 ----------------------

 You'll need to initialise at least these when using this module:
-- `root_domain` - your registered domain name e.g. franck.live
+- `domain_names` - your registered domain name e.g. franck.live
 - `logs`        - choose a bucket name for your logs
-- `originID`    - choose a bucket name for your cloudfront origin identity

 For more control over what's going on, have a look in `variables.tf`